-I work in OneNote
+We work in OneNote

 OneNote comes free in your Microsoft Office Suite and can be found on OneDrive.
-The first thing I do is have you create your OneNote and share it to Frankie@realindieauthor.com.
+We can, however, work in Evernote, Google Docs, and more.

-Then, open up a summary page and start spewing your ideas as organically as they come.
+The next step is to open up a summary page and start spewing your ideas as organically as they come.

 Next step: Organization

-If you've done your own world building, I break out your notes into sections; characters, setting, history, summaries, and editor notes.
+If you've done your own world building, we break out your notes into sections: characters, setting, history, summaries, and editor notes.

 Outline methods used